 Our goal is to pay incentives based on the same underlying business trends and results that our investors are using to measure United performance.
-To incentivize management to make decisions that have positive, long-term impacts, even at the expense of shorter-term results, and to prevent one-time gains and losses from having too great of an impact on incentive payouts, the Committee reviews whether to adjust results under the 2023 STI, tranches 1 and 2 of the 2022 Performance-Based RSU awards, although no such adjustment has been made as of the Record Date with respect to such awards.
+To incentivize management to make decisions that have positive, long-term impacts, even at the expense of shorter-term results, and to prevent one-time gains and losses from having too great of an impact on incentive payouts, the Committee reviews whether to adjust results under the 2023 STI, tranches 1 and 2 of the 2022 e-Based RSU awards and tranche 1 of the 2023 Performance-Based RSU awards, although no such adjustment has been made as of the Record Date with respect to such awards.